-Gujarat-cadre IPS officer Rakesh Asthana takes charges as Delhi Police Commissioner | Law-Order
+Gujarat-cadre IPS officer Rakesh Asthana takes charges as Delhi Police commissioner | Law-Order

 - India

-Rakesh Asthana, a senior IPS officer of Gujarat cadre, took charge as the Commissioner of Delhi Police on Wednesday, officials said.
+Rakesh Asthana, senior IPS officer of Gujarat cadre, took charge as the Commissioner of Delhi Police on Wednesday.

-He was accorded the ceremonial guard of honour by the police force upon his arrival at the Delhi Police Headquarters at Jail Singh Marg here.
+He was accorded the ceremonial guard of honour by the police force upon his arrival at the Delhi Police headquarters at Jai Singh Marg here.

+''I took charge as the Delhi Police commissioner today.
+I believe in the basic concepts of policing, that is, maintenance of law and order, prevention of crime that is the basic thing which we are supposed to do.
+If these things are done properly, peace prevails in the society.
+There are certain specialised problems, for which there are separate SOPs.
+We will work accordingly,'' he told reporters.

+Asthana also praised the city police for its past performances and said that he hopes to work in tandem with everyone to ensure the betterment of society.

 His appointment came just days before his superannuation on July 31.
 He will have a tenure of one year.